top of page

 Without valid documentation, a valid trademark application cannot be filed.
 The documents that the trademark department accepts for trademark registration are listed below:

-Aadhar card of the applicant
+Aadhaar card of the applicant

-Certificate of incorporation (in case of a company)
+Certificate of incorporation (in case of a Company)

 Authorisation letter

-MSME certificate, if available
+MSME Certificate, if available

 Please Note: All the scanned documents must be clear & the text in the documents must be legible.